 TTEOAD: DR. MARTIN LUTHER KING, JR.

 As a designer, I see my life as a massive puzzle with many decorative pieces that inspire my creativity.
-One of those pieces is my passion for traveling the world, which I prefer to do internationally, but I enjoy my travels regardless of when I am not out of the country.
-2018, I took a trip to clarify an essential part of history and what would become a conscious experience.
+One of my passions is traveling the world, and I prefer international travel, but I enjoy it regardless of whether I am out of the country.
+Excitedly, in 2018, I took a trip to clarify an essential part of history and what would become a conscious experience.
 The tour is known as MLK50.
 It reenacts the life of Dr. Martin Luther King, Jr. It reveals what he endured, such as challenges and triumphs throughout his life and, ultimately, the hatred that led to his fatal death.

-I was beyond excited to have an opportunity to learn what transpired throughout his life, but I felt hurt, relieved, pissed, shocked, and disturbed, along with other emotions all at the same time.
+I was beyond excited to learn what transpired throughout his life, but I felt hurt, relieved, pissed, shocked, and disturbed, all at once.
 Yet even though there was so much information that I had to absorb, it was well worth every moment of my time in Memphis, TN, because, finally, for me, the various chapters of his life were officially in order.

-However, unraveling the truth, years of lies covered up, hidden mysteries, and seeing the evidence displayed in a museum revealed a solidified fact – the world has some very evil individuals.
+However, unraveling the truth, years of lies covered up, hidden mysteries, and seeing the evidence displayed in a museum revealed a solidified fact: the world has some very evil individuals.
 I am not shocked, but it is sad because some people hide behind a giant facade of unjust hatred.
-Moreover, with my eagerness to learn and discover accurate knowledge, I put my feelings aside to learn more about Dr. Martin Luther King, Jr.
+Moreover, with my eagerness to learn and discover accurate knowledge, I set aside my feelings to learn more about Dr. Martin Luther King, Jr.

 I toured the Stax Museum and saw the life stories of Ike, Tina, and Isaac Hayes.
-I toured The National Civil Rights Museum, did the Heritage Tour, and visited the Lorraine Motel (the assassination of Dr. Martin Luther King, Jr).
+I toured the National Civil Rights Museum, took the Heritage Tour, and visited the Lorraine Motel (where the assassination of Dr. Martin Luther King, Jr. took place).
 Finally, I had some answers about his life.
 He was born on January 15, 1929, in Atlanta, GA, and died on April 4, 1968, at St. Joseph's Hospital, Memphis.
-Even though the tragedy became a reality during my trip, I could remove the question mark from a man who will always have a historical imprint on history.
+Even though the tragedy became a reality during my trip, I could remove the question mark from a man who will always have a historical imprint.

 Below are photos from MLK50.